The story of Waungrugg and Heola is an ancient myth and cautionary tale. Originally of Hingarian origin, it is retold throughout the Bennvikan world.

 In that moment, Heola is struck down my an arrow to the heart.
 Seeing this as the hag runs away, Waungrugg howls in anguish and runs over to Heola, catching her body in his arms and weeping as the light in her eyes fades.

-The moral of the story is that Heola considered changing herself to gain the affection of another and it cost her everything.
+The moral of the story is that Heola considered changing from her true self to gain the affection of a man, and it cost her everything.